 How is Axial Spondyloarthritis Treated?

-Treating axial spondyloarthritis is individualized
+Treating axial spondyloarthritis is customized for each person

 Exercise and physical therapy